garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 to become a parent.
 There are nine months of anxious anticipation and excitement.
 For me, I spent time
-pondering about things like what will she be interested in and how to guide her through the Church and school and friends.
+pondering things like her interests and how to guide her through the Church and school and friends.
 I thought about how much my life would change and how Grace and I's relationship